- A structured interview uses the same competencies, agenda, and scoring logic for every candidate in the same role.

 Executive summary

-Define good before you meet anyone
+Define the competencies before you meet anyone

 Capture evidence, not opinions